Economic and market background

 With governments playing a larger role in economies through increased spending, government bond supply has been rising, resulting in indigestion in bond markets and higher yields.
 The hawkish backdrop, with expectations of a plateau rather than a cut in interest rates, together with a rising oil price, served to reinforce the inflationary narrative for bond investors during the quarter.
 The yield (which moves inversely to price) on the benchmark US 10-year US Treasury bond rose by almost 0.8% during the quarter, touching its highest level since 2007.
 German 10-year bund yields also reached their highest point in more than a decade at the end of the quarter, and the yield on UK 10-year gilts returned to levels seen last autumn when former Prime Minister Liz Truss’s short-lived administration caused panic in the market by announcing unfunded tax cuts.4

-While stock markets remained buoyant in July, the growing realization that higher interest rates are likely to be around for the long haul was a key factor in causing the rally to stumble in August.
+While stock markets remained buoyant in July, the growing realisation that higher interest rates are likely to be around for the long haul was a key factor in causing the rally to stumble in August.
 The sell-off in US equities gathered pace in September, and the S&P 500 registered its first down quarter of the year.
-Other major equity markets also delivered negative quarterly returns for US-based investors, although the UK and Japan were positive in local-currency terms.
+Most other equity markets were also in negative territory by quarter end, although the UK and Japan were exceptions to this trend.

 The state of the Chinese economy added to investors’ concerns.
 Although a constructive tone for policy support from China’s government boosted emerging-market equities early in the period, a series of negative headlines, including weak manufacturing data and fragile consumer confidence, led sentiment to weaken as the quarter progressed.
 Structural pressures facing the country’s property sector also continued to attract investors’ attention.
 Figures from China’s National Bureau of Statistics indicated that the country’s post-Covid rebound had lost momentum in the second quarter, with the economy growing only 0.8% versus the previous three months and putting in doubt its ability to act as an important engine of global growth once again.

-In fixed-income markets, government bonds, as measured by the JP Morgan Global Government Bond Index, produced a negative return of -4.3% in US-dollar terms (-3.5% over the nine months to September 30).
-Corporate bonds, as represented by the ICE BofA Global Corporate Index, returned -2.6% over the quarter (+0.7% over the year to date).5
+In fixed-income markets, gilts, as represented by the FTSE Actuaries UK Conventional Gilts All Stocks Index, returned -0.6% over the quarter (-4.1% over the nine months to 30 September), while overseas government bonds, as measured by the JP Morgan Global Government Bond Index (excluding the UK), produced a return of -0.3% in sterling terms (-4.9% over nine months).
+Corporate bonds, as represented by the ICE BofA Sterling Non-Gilt Index, returned +2.2% over the quarter (+1.2% over the year to date).5

-Gold delivered a negative return of -3.7% in US-dollar terms over the quarter (+1.3% over the year to date).7
+Gold delivered a negative return of -3.7% in US-dollar terms over the quarter (+1.3% over the year to date), while in sterling terms the precious metal produced a negative return of -0.2% (+0.5%).7

 Citing a worsening fiscal situation, an increasing government debt burden and decreasing governance standards, ratings agency Fitch downgraded the credit rating of the US from AAA to AA+ at the start of August.
 Given there is no realistic equivalent to US Treasuries as a safe-haven asset, the downgrade is unlikely to have significant market implications, but it does put a spotlight on the continuing dysfunction in Washington and the challenging backdrop that the US and other developed economies face, with higher debt levels following the post-pandemic policy response and rising debt-servicing costs after a rapid increase in interest rates.